 - Create a culture of high quality service that incorporates the principles of continuous process improvement

-2 Tailoring to your Business
+2 Tailoring to your business

 Your quality management program should be designed to deliver practical recommendations for improving the quality of your customer care.
 It should act as a valuable source of direction to agents by providing a customer centric assessment of their performance and working in a collaborative manner to develop optimal solutions.

-Requirements for quality control will be influenced by your business strategy, varying considerably across different organisations and markets.
+Requirements for quality control will be influenced by your business strategy, varying considerably across different organizations and markets.
 However, there are several simple steps that you can take to develop a quality scorecard that meets the unique needs of your business.

 - Define and document the key indicators that constitute a high quality customer interaction (e.g. brand alignment, time to first response, speed of resolution)